 Saiful is a Chartered Engineer who holds a doctorate from the University of Cambridge (Materials Science), and an M.Eng. degree from Imperial College, London (Mechanical Engineering).
 Saiful won industrial support for his undergraduate degree and spent some two years working on an oil refinery for Mobil Oil Corporation.
 His doctoral research was also supported by industry (British Gas).

 Saiful entered the patent profession in 1998, joining a large private practice firm in London.
 After three years, he joined Nokia Corporation where he progressed to become an IPR portfolio manager (audio-visual technology).
-Saiful joined Potter Clarkson in October 2004, and became a partner in 2007.
+Saiful joined Potter Clarkson in October 2004, and became a Partner in 2007.

-Saiful not only frequently represents the firm overseas but has, over the last decade, represented the UK and European patent attorney profession as part of his work on the CIPA International Liaison Committee.
 Saiful has presented papers, as well as devised and conducted training workshops, on various aspects of EP and UK patent law in the US, Europe and Asia.
 He has been recognised for his work in IAM.